mlimotte/java.shell2/README.md

 * Handling for common use-cases (i.e. pass stdout/err of the process to the same destination as the parent, merge stderr of the process to stdout, output directly to a File, etc)
 * The pipe macro handles all the complexity of managing multipe streams and threads for stremaing data through multiple processes and clojure functions.
+* backward compatible with existing code that uses clojure.java.shell (i.e. a drop-in replacement)

 ## Examples